Ben Vellacott

-Ben Vellacott (born 28 March 1995) is a Scotland international rugby union player who plays at scrum-half for Edinburgh Rugby.
+Ben Vellacott (born 28 March 1995) is a Scottish rugby union player who currently plays for Edinburgh Rugby in the United Rugby Championship.

 Rugby Union career

 Professional career

-Vellacott was a member of the Gloucester Academy before signing his first professional contract on 19th January 2017 with Gloucester at Kingsholm Stadium.
+Vellacott was a member of the Gloucester Academy before signing his first professional contract on 19 January 2017 with Gloucester at Kingsholm Stadium.

 On 6 February 2019, Vellacott has signed for Premiership rivals Wasps from the 2019–20 season.
 Vellacott first pulled on Wasps colours at the 2019 Premiership 7s, helping his side reach the final of the tournament for a sixth successive time, but an unfortunate ACL injury ruled him out of action for six months of the season.

 On 2 March 2021, Vellacott announced his move to Scotland to join URC side Edinburgh ahead of the 2021–22 season.